icons8/lunacy-docs/docs/interface.md

     </tr>
     <tr>
       <td><img src="/public/interface-artbinspector4.png" alt="Artboard background"></td>
       <td><b>Artboard background</b><p>Use these controls to change the color and opacity of the artboard.
-Also, you can clear the <b>Include in export</b> check box, if you don't want to include the artboard into export results.
+Also, you can clear the <b>Include in export</b> checkbox, if you don't want to include the artboard into export results.
 In such a case, Lunacy will export only the objects available on the artboard.</p></td>
     </tr>
     <tr>
       <td><img src="/public/interface-artbinspector5.png" alt="Layout grid settings"></td>